 - Assistance in technical development

 In addition to the support by the mentor, mentees also benefit from exclusive webinars in which they are provided with approximately 1.5-hour training on either a technical or a business topic.
 The webinars´ speakers share their knowledge and experience about additional and useful tools which help Copernicus Accelerator participants to take their business ideas to the next level.
 Questions and debate with participants are also encouraged, in order to make the sessions interactive.
-A detailed overview of the 2018 webinars will be shared with the Copernicus Accelerator participants in January 2018.

 During the coaching phase, AZO continuously monitors all relationships, in order to assist both parties and ensure a positive outcome for the programme.
 After a virtual mid-term review mentees and mentors meet again at the closing bootcamp one year later where they are provided with additional trainings and networking opportunities.